-There are a couple different ways to put the cross on top of your hot cross buns.
+There are a couple of different ways to put the cross on top of your hot cross buns.

 - Icing crosses: After the buns have baked and cooled, you will put a cross on the buns made from icing sugar and water.
 This is the method I prefer.

 Use a piping bag or a freezer bag to pipe the frosting or flour mixture.
 Remove the corner by cutting a small corner off.
 Make sure the corner opening is small when constructing the flour cross since you want a thin line.
-With the icing cross it can be thin or a little wider.
+With the icing cross, it can be thin or a little wider.

 Tips for the Greatest Hot Cross Buns!